870167202/PERO/hyperparameter_search.md

 - **Selection criterion.** For each baseline, we perform a grid search over its method-specific hyperparameter(s) and select the configuration with the best validation-set **accuracy**.
-- **Search budget.** <!-- TODO: e.g., "each candidate value is run with 1 seed" or "averaged over N seeds" — fill in what was actually done --> **[TODO: number of seeds / runs used per candidate value during search]**.
 - **Scope.** Each hyperparameter value is searched once and shared across all benchmark datasets (i.e., not re-tuned per dataset).
 - Random Selection and ERM have no method-specific hyperparameters and are